hala-samir/AutomatedTestingSuite/README.md

 4. Cleanup
    When you’re done, run docker-compose down to stop and remove the containers

 Remember, Docker makes your testing environment portable and consistent.
-Happy testing, fellow code explorer! 🚀🔍
+Happy testing, fellow code explorer!🚀🔍

 ### Running Tests